aubreyhayes47/LibreAssistant/CONTRIBUTING.md

 3. **Create an issue** for specific problems
 4. **Contact maintainers** for urgent matters

-Thank you for contributing to My Ollama Wrapper! 🚀
+Thank you for contributing to LibreAssistant! 🚀